-Space: Make sure there is sufficient space under the counter for installation (an area of about 17"L x 6"W x 18"H for the system, 11"D x 18"H or L for tank).
-The pressurized tank can be installed on its side to save space.
+Space: Make sure there is sufficient space under the counter for installation (an area of about 12"L x 6"W x 18"H for the system, 11"D x 18"H for tank).

 The RO system is best installed under the kitchen sink.
-But if that is not feasible you can install the system anywhere where there is a cold water supply with sufficient water pressure for the chosen RO model, and an outlet to drain off the waste water from the system.
+But if that is not feasible you can install the system anywhere where there is a cold water supply with sufficient water pressure for RO-PERM, and an outlet to drain off the waste water from the system.

-Mounting: No need to mount the RO system on the wall.
-The RO system can stand in the sink cabinet without mounting, this makes future filter change easy and convenient.
-If you prefer to mount the system to the wall, please make sure it can be taken down easily for filter replacement.
+- Mounting: No need to mount the system on the wall.
+The system can stand in the sink cabinet without mounting, this makes future filter change easy and convenient.
+If you prefer to mount the system to the wall, please make sure it can be taken down easily for filter replacement. - Feed Water: RO systems are designed to treat both hard and soft water and can handle incoming TDS levels up to 2000ppm.